Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 \subsubsection{Evolving neural networks by exploring learning architectures}

-Their versatility, and usually lower performance than specialized optimization method when the problem structure is well known, explain the success of hybrid methods that combine GAs with other approaches (\cite{whitley1994genetic}), such as k nearest neighbor classification in dimensionality reduction (\cite{raymer2000dimensionality}).
+GAs have been successfully involved in hybrid methods that combine GAs with other approaches (\cite{whitley1994genetic}), such as k nearest neighbor classification in dimensionality reduction (\cite{raymer2000dimensionality}).
 Quite early on, GAs have been successfully applied to feature subset selection (\cite{yang1998feature}) and dimensionality reduction (\cite{raymer2000dimensionality}).
 This preceded further combinations with neural networks, with very recent successes.
 The 1990s saw the first works on evolving network architecture, weights, or even the learning rules used by neural networks (\cite{kitano1990designing}, \cite{kitano1994neurogenetic}).
 Years later, GA-assisted neural networks have shown superior performance compared to fixed geometry neural nets and traditional nonlinear time series techniques in modelling daily foreign exchange rates (\cite{waheeb2019new}), daily bitcoin prices (\cite{han2019using}). \cite{chung2020genetic} used an hybrid GA with a convolutional neural network (CNN) that outperformed other models.
-They used the GA to identify optimal CNN architecture.
-A large number of recent works have applied GA methods in combination with machine learning techniques: traditional neural networks also named Evolutionary artificial neural networks (bank performance prediction: \cite{ravi2008soft}, cotton yarn quality \cite{amin2013novel}, time series forecasting: \cite{donate2013time}, machine productivity: \cite{azadeh2015flexible}, modelling of cogeneration processes: \cite{braun2016neuro}, air-blast prediction: \cite{armaghani2018airblast}, controller design: \cite{abd2018load}), support vector machines (parameter selection \cite{zhao2012parameter}, intrusion detection: \cite{ahmad2014enhancing} and \cite{raman2017efficient} , hospitalisation expense modelling: \cite{tao2019ga}) and case-based reasoning (corporate bond rating: \cite{shin1999case}, bankruptcy prediction: \cite{ahn2009bankruptcy}).
+They used GAs to identify optimal CNN architecture, an important determinant of the performance of these programs.
+A large number of recent works have applied GA methods in combination with machine learning techniques: traditional neural networks also named Evolutionary artificial neural networks (bank performance prediction: \cite{ravi2008soft}, cotton yarn quality \cite{amin2013novel}, time series forecasting: \cite{donate2013time}, machine productivity: \cite{azadeh2015flexible}, modelling of cogeneration processes: \cite{braun2016neuro}, air-blast prediction: \cite{armaghani2018airblast}, controller design: \cite{abd2018load}), support vector machines (parameter selection \cite{zhao2012parameter}, intrusion detection: \cite{ahmad2014enhancing} and \cite{raman2017efficient}, hospitalisation expense modelling: \cite{tao2019ga}) and case-based reasoning (corporate bond rating: \cite{shin1999case}, bankruptcy prediction: \cite{ahn2009bankruptcy}).
+Some recent breakthrough in reinforcement learning research have included some key ingredients of evolutionary algorithms.
+The pioneering AlphaStar algorithm of Deepmind (\cite{vinyals2019alphastar}) used the AlphaStar league, that can be described as a population of versions of AlphaStar fighting against other versions to improve and find new niche strategies.
+These achievements can thus be related to key concepts of evolutionary computation (\cite{arulkumaran2019alphastar}): Larmarckian evolution (driven by inheritance of acquired characteristics), competitive coevolution quality-diversity, that GAs naturally incorporate.
+Recently, the AutoML-zero algorithm evolved multilayer machine learning programs from scratch, only driven by evolution operators (\cite{real2020automl}).
+Computer simulations of evolution as done in these programs, and also by GAs that naturally include these mechanisms, hence constitute an already successful, but yet still further promising, area of research.